Piglet (Winnie-the-Pooh): Adaptations

-In 1960 HMV recorded a dramatised version with songs (music by Harold Fraser-Simson) of two episodes from The House at Pooh Corner (Chapters 2 and 8), with Penny Morrell as Piglet, which was released on a 45rpm EP.
+In 1960, His Master's Voice recorded a dramatised version with songs (music by Harold Fraser-Simson) of two episodes from The House at Pooh Corner (Chapters 2 and 8), with Penny Morrell as Piglet, which was released on a 45rpm EP.

 Disney adaptations

 Piglet was originally omitted by Disney in the first Pooh film, Winnie the Pooh and the Honey Tree (1966).
-According to the film's director, Wolfgang Reitherman, Piglet was replaced by Gopher, which was thought to have a more "folksy, all-American, grass-roots image".
+According to director Wolfgang Reitherman, Piglet was replaced by Gopher, which was thought to have a more "folksy, all-American, grass-roots image".
 Many familiar with the classic Milne books protested Disney's decision to exclude Piglet, and Disney relented.
 Piglet appeared in the next Pooh film, Winnie the Pooh and the Blustery Day (1968).

 Disney's interpretation of Piglet has pink skin and a magenta jumper.
 His fears and nervousness are played up more, as he runs and hides when unnecessary and often stutters when nervous.
 He has a lot of hidden courage and often faces danger to help others, even when afraid.
 Stories about him tend to revolve around these traits as well as his small size.

-In the Disney cartoons, Piglet is very kindhearted, loves beautiful things like flowers, and prefers keeping things neat and tidy.
+The Disney version of Piglet is very kindhearted, loves beautiful things like flowers, and prefers keeping things neat and tidy.
 He sometimes has an inferiority complex, although his friends think highly of him.
 However, he is often left performing tasks better suited to someone bigger and stronger, such as in several episodes of The New Adventures of Winnie the Pooh or the 2011 film.

 Piglet can be found at the Walt Disney Parks and Resorts for meet and greets.
 He appears less frequently than Pooh, Tigger, and Eeyore, but more than Rabbit.
 Piglet also made a brief cameo in the 1988 movie Who Framed Roger Rabbit.
 He was featured as one of the guests in House of Mouse.
 Piglet also makes a cameo appearance in the DreamWorks animated film Bee Movie along with Pooh; at one point, a man spies Pooh and Piglet eating honey and Barry tells him to "take him out" with a tranquiliser dart.